talbotfoundry/k8s-kvm/README.md

 # k8s-kvm
 Upstream Kubernetes via KVM Vagrant and Ansible

+# Project purpose

+Create a "real" Kubernetes cluster on commodity hardware you might already have at home or in the lab.
+A lot of folks need something more substantial than than Mikiube ie distinct hosts for the control plane and worker nodes, but don't want to pay for the cloud all day long when using the cluster a few times a month.

+## About

 KVM is highly efficient allowing for a "real" kubernetes cluster to run on a single machine given a decent bit of CPU and RAM

 This installation is targeted for a bare metal install on a machine hooked into a lab or home network.
 The master and worker nodes will have ip addresses on your network.